tdlm/redis-notes/01-General/cody-meetings-tracker.md

 - **From:** 2025-11-18
 - **Summary:** Builder IO created separate pages for each tab interface.
 Delete duplicates, keep main cheat sheet page with all tabs, and implement tabbed interface in new system.
 - **Notes:**
-  - Duplicate pages deleted
+  - Duplicate cheat sheet pages deleted
-  - Tabbed interface implementation status: In progress
+  - May find other duplicates during page-by-page testing, will delete as discovered

 #### Surface and Plan All ~300 Redirects for Tutorial Migration